 FREDERICK R. LACK, vp of Western Electric Co. until his retirement in 1958, elected director of engineering department of Electronic Industries Assn., Washington.
 He is former vp and board member of that organization.
-Mr. Lack succeeds Dr. W.R.G.
-Baker, who continues in advisory role as director emeritus of department after 25 years' service.
-Mr. Lack, who helped establish EIA's Military Products

-Div., was awarded association's 1959 Medal of Honor last May.
-He was with Bell Telephone Labs from 1925 to 1938; during World War II, he was director of Army-Navy Electronics Production Agency.
+Mr. Lack succeeds DR. W.R.G.
+BAKER, who continues in advisory role as director emeritus of department after 25 years' service.
+Mr. Lack, who MR. LACK helped establish EIA's Military Products Div., was awarded association's 1959 Medal of Honor last May.
+He was with Bell Telephone Labs from 1925 to 1938; during World War II, he was director of Army-Navy Elec-

 THOMAS VELOTTA, ABC-TV vp assigned to network's west coast offices for past two years, named vp in charge of special programs, with headquarters in New York.
 Mr. Velotta will be responsible for ABC-TV specials featuring Frank Sinatra and Bing Crosby and will supervise development of similar programs in the future.
-Mr. Velotta, a 31-year veteran of broadcasting, began his career as page with
+Mr. Velotta, a 31-year veteran of broad-MR. VELOTTA casting, began his career as page with NBC in 1928.
+He served NBC and later ABC in various programming capacities; in 1948 he was appointed ABC vp and in 1954 was named vp and administrative officer of news, special events and public affairs.